DETAILED ACTION

 This application currently names joint inventors.
 In considering patentability of the claims the examiner presumes that the subject matter of the various claims was commonly owned as of the effective filing date of the claimed invention(s) absent any evidence to the contrary.
 Applicant is advised of the obligation under 37 CFR 1.56 to point out the inventor and effective filing dates of each claim that was not commonly owned as of the effective filing date of the later invention in order for the examiner to consider the applicability of 35 U.S.C.
 102(b)(2)(C) for any potential 35 U.S.C.
 102(a)(2) prior art against the later invention.

-However, it would have been obvious to one of ordinary skill in the art at the time of invention to modify the invention of Kwon to perform routine experimentation to find the optimum ratio of an average width of the terrace region in a long-axis direction to a long-axis length of the housing portion and the optimum ratio of an average thickness of the coating portion to an average thickness of the pouch, which provide both effective shock absorbance and portability to the battery.
+However, it would have been obvious to one of ordinary skill in the art at the time of invention to modify the invention of Park to perform routine experimentation to find the optimum ratio of an average width of the terrace region in a long-axis direction to a long-axis length of the housing portion and the optimum ratio of an average thickness of the coating portion to an average thickness of the pouch, which provide both effective protection to the battery and portability.

-The teachings of Kwon have been discussed above.
+The teachings of Park have been discussed above.

-In view of Kim, it would have been obvious to one of ordinary skill in the art at the time of invention to modify the invention of Kwon to employ a coating layer, since Kim teaches the advantage of using it, which is to electrically insulate the electrode assembly and protect the battery from friction and collision with the outside (P6).
+In view of Kim, it would have been obvious to one of ordinary skill in the art at the time of invention to modify the invention of Park to employ a folding surface in the peripheral portion to produce the first and second housing portions as the same time.

 Conclusion